-Due to the waste and hard sanitary conditions at the glacier, some large European tour operators have removed this destination from their offers.
-The unresponsible attitude to this destination and no systemic approach leaves the worst and negative footprint on it.
+Due to the waste and hard sanitary conditions at the Gergeti glacier, some large European tour operators have removed this destination from their offers.
+The irresponsible attitude to this destination and no systemic approach to deal with the situation leaves a negative footprint.
 The high altitude and limited infrastructure make it challenging to clean the territory.
-The cleaning of the surrounding of glacier, the popular place for camping, was first initiated in 2004 first time by locals together with German and Swiss mountaineers, transported 2 tons of garbage.
+The cleaning of the surrounding of the glacier, a popular place for camping, was initiated in 2004 for the first time by local people together with German and Swiss mountaineers.
+2 tons of garbage were removed.

-The second time it was done only after 10 years, in 2014, at the expense of the National Tourism Administration, the area was cleaned with 9 tons of garbage.
-And last time in 2020 by Agency of Protected Territories, over 20 tons of waste was transported via helicopters.
+The second time it was done only after 10 years, in 2014, at the expense of the National Tourism Administration.
+The area was cleaned of 9 tons of garbage.
+And last time in 2020 by the Agency of Protected Territories when over 20 tons of waste were removed via helicopters.

-Altihat is located relatively down then “Bethlehem Hut” 3,650 masl, it is near “Sabretse” at 3014 masl, but this place is even popular as it is first major check-point for mountaineers and hikers for acclimatization, where many tourists stop and unfortunately leave a large amount of garbage behind.
+Altihut is located below the “Bethlehem Hut” at 3,650 masl, it is near “Sabretse” at 3014 masl.
+This place is very popular as it is the first major check-point for mountaineers and hikers for acclimatization when climbing Mount Kazbeg, where many tourists stop and unfortunately leave a large amount of garbage behind.

-“We wanted to solve the waste problem, because many people walk trough this direction, especially people from post-soviet countries leave a lot of garbage, and in fact, this area where our “Altihat” is now located was facing an ecological disaster.” – Davit Chichinadze, founder of Altihut.
+“We wanted to solve the waste problem, because many people walk through this area, especially people from post-soviet countries leave a lot of garbage, and in fact, this area where our “Altihut” is now located was facing an ecological disaster.” – Davit Chichinadze, founder of Altihut.

-During 2016-2019 Altihut initiated a large-scale cleaning campaign of the area with systemic approach.
-More than 4 tons of garbage and human waste was collected and transported form the mountain.
+During 2016-2019 Altihut initiated a large-scale cleaning campaign of the area with a systemic approach.
+More than 4 tons of garbage and human waste were collected and removed from the mountains.

-The Altihat team actively follows the quote – “Think globally, act locally”, do not pollute the environment, it will not disappear anytime soon and it is more harmful to human kind than we think.
-Which is why waste management being one of the main priorities for us, therefore every year hundreds of kilograms of waste are brought from 3014 meters by horse and helicopter, on a systemic mode and not one in a decade.
+The Altihut team actively follows the quote – “Think globally, act locally”, do not pollute the environment.
+The waste will not disappear anytime soon and it is more harmful to human kind than we think.
+Because waste management is one of our main priorities we bring every year hundreds of kilograms of waste down from 3014 meters by horses and helicopter, in a systemic manner and not only once in a decade.

-We also are 100% renewable, as we use Sun and Solar power to power the hut and guarantee the safe communication on this height.
+We are also 100% renewable, as we use Sun and Solar power to power the hut and to guarantee the safe communication on this height.

-The Altihut ensures the functional communication of Magticom (local GSM provider) with the electricity obtained from the solar energy, that is the essential factor tor safety at this altitude and as a result of establishing this connection, it became possible to save lives of dozens of tourists (literary).
+The Altihut ensures the functioning communication of Magticom (local GSM provider) with the electricity obtained from the solar energy which is an essential factor for safety at this altitude.
+As a result of establishing this connection, it became possible to save lives of dozens of tourists (literally).

-The solar power plant does not release greenhouse gases, it does not damage the atmosphere, nor have harmful radiation.
+The solar power plant does not release greenhouse gases, it does not damage the atmosphere, nor has harmful radiation.
 It is safe for both human and environment which is a priority for us.